 In preparation for the Ph.D. thesis, Ph.D. candidates must demonstrate an adequate knowledge of a language other than English if an additional language is deemed essential for satisfactory completion of research for the thesis.

 The final stage in the PhD process involves completing an independent dissertation research project with the supervision of a committee, normally composed of three members.
-This begins with a thesis proposal that students defend before their committee before beginning their research.
+This begins with a thesis proposal that students defend before their committee prior to beginning their research.
 The proposal and its defense should demonstrate the students’ knowledge, the importance of the proposed research questions, the strategies for exploring the questions, and the likelihood of completing the research in a reasonable time frame.

 Following a successful PhD thesis proposal defense, students advance to the status of Doctoral Candidate and commence their dissertation research, analysis and writing, all in close consultation with their committee members.
 Upon completion of the research project the final oral exam is scheduled.
 Once both the candidate and the committee is pleased with the dissertation, they schedule a Ph.D. oral exam.
 This marks the final step in completing the PhD program.

 Some students choose to broaden their doctoral program by participating in a collaborative program.
 Students wishing to do so must apply to both Sociology and the collaborative program for admissions.
 In order to participate in any collaborative program, students must first be admitted to the Sociology Department.
 We offer collaborative programs at the PhD level with: